-If you’re interested in pursuing death by careless driving compensation but aren’t sure if you can make a claim, this section will be of help to you.
-Unlike a personal injury claim, where the victim is also the claimant, in a fatal accident, compensation will be claimed by a separate party.
-There are three different legal entities that can claim for the death of a person in a fatal road traffic accident, and these are:
+If you’re interested in pursuing death by careless driving compensation but aren’t sure if you can make a claim, this section will help you.
+Unlike a personal injury claim, where the victim is also the claimant in a fatal accident, compensation will be claimed by a separate party.
+Three different legal entities can claim for the death of a person in a fatal road traffic accident, and these are:

-- Direct dependants of the deceased – this means children or a partner that was dependant on the deceased as the main breadwinner and will suffer due to their loss.
+- Direct dependants of the deceased – this means children or a partner dependant on the deceased as the main breadwinner and will suffer due to their loss.